derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-24/10/2024 16:17:54 : 3 Database Admins walked into a NoSQL bar.
+25/10/2024 16:19:26 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Writing PHP is like peeing in the swimming pool, everyone did it, but we don't need to bring it up in public.
+Sympathy for the Devil is really just about being nice to QAs.
 <!-- replace-with-joke ends -->